-20 Corporate Social Responsibility
+Corporate Social Responsibility

-As per Section 135 of the Companies act, 2013, a company meeting the applicability threshold, needs to spend at least 2% of its average net profits for the immediate preceeding three financial years on Corporate Social Responsibility (CSR) activities the areas for CSR activities are eradicating the hunder and malnutrition, promoting education, art and culture, healthcare, destitute care and rehabiliation, environment sustainability, disaster relief and rural
+As per Section 135 of the Companies act, 2013, a company meeting the applicability threshold, needs to spend at least 2% of its average net profits for the immediate preceeding three financial years on Corporate Social Responsibility (CSR) activities the areas for CSR activities are eradicating the hunder and malnutrition, promoting education, art and culture, healthcare, destitute care and rehabiliation, environment sustainability, disaster relief and rural development projects.

-Employee Benefits
+22 Employee Benefits

-As there are no employees, the company has not determined the liability for gratuity and long term compensated absences in accordance with revised
+As there are no employees, the company has not determined the liability for gratuity and long term compensated absences in accordance with revised IND AS 19.